webpwnized/byepass/README-USAGE-BYEPASS.md

       -u, --jtr-single-crack
                         Run John the Rippers Single Crack mode.
 This mode uses information in the user account metadata to generate guesses.
 This mode is most effective when the hashes are formatted to include GECOS fields.

+      -r, --recycle     After all cracking attempts are finished, use the root words of already cracked passwords to create a new dictionary.
+Try to crack more passwords with the new dictionary.

       -s, --stat-crack  Enable statistical cracking.
 Byepass will run relatively fast cracking strategies in hopes of cracking enough passwords to induce a pattern and create "high probability" masks.
 Byepass will use the masks in an attempt to crack more passwords.

       -p PERCENTILE, --percentile PERCENTILE
                         Based on statistical analysis of the passwords cracked during initial phase, use only the masks statistically likely to be needed to crack at least the given percent of passwords.
 For example, if a value of 0.25 provided, only use the relatively few masks needed to crack 25 passwords of the passwords.
 Note that password cracking effort follows an exponential distribution, so cracking a few more passwords takes a lot more effort (relatively speaking).
 A good starting value if completely unsure is 25 percent (0.25).

       -j PASS_THROUGH, --pass-through PASS_THROUGH
                         Pass-through the raw parameter to John the Ripper.
 Example: --pass-through="--fork=2"

       -v, --verbose     Enable verbose output such as current progress and duration -d, --debug       Enable debug mode
       -e, --examples    Show example usage

 **Required arguments:**